JoachimZetterman/Omega/README.md

 ### /models
 Contains all models for the dbt project.

-Currently there are three type of models:
+Currently there are five type of models:
 * stg: Staging models that interacts with CSV.
 * dim: Dimension models
 * fct: Fact models
+* trn: Generic transformations
+* anl: Analytics on customer behaviour, product performance, sales trends e.g.

 ### /seeds
 Contains the csv files that are used in the project